Important Service Notice due to COVID-19

 may continue to experience delays in processing new applications because of the impact of Covid-19

 - Age of Majority

-The age of majority refers to the legal definition of a “child.”
+The age when a person legally becomes an adult.
 In BC, the age of majority is 19.
-Other provinces and countries may have a different age of majority.
+Other provinces, territories and countries may have a different age of majority.

 Provinces where the age of majority is 18: